The New Change Formula for Successful Change Projects

 People protect patterns of success—with resistance

-We don't simply throw tried-and-tested methods overboard for something we don't yet know will be successful.
-Only when new approaches appear convincing and sensible do we change our patterns of success; otherwise, we protect them.
+We don't simply throw time-tested methods overboard for something we don't even know yet if it will be successful.
+We only change our proven methods when new approaches seem convincing and sensible.
+Otherwise, we stick with them.

 Vector 3